 There’s more to sleeping poorly than just bags under our eyes; we’re constantly being told in the media and elsewhere that getting eight hours is crucial for our wellbeing.
-Thijs Veyfeyken, from mattress experts Okooko by European Bedding in Hong Kong, gives us some facts about this important pastime, and suggests some solutions to doing it well.
+Thijs Veyfeyken, from mattress experts Heveya in Hong Kong, gives us some facts about this important pastime, and suggests some solutions to doing it well.
 We’re all aware of the effects of poor sleep, and for most of us it happens all too often.
 And while a lot is still unknown about exactly what goes on during sleep, the fact remains that it’s vital for a fit and healthy lifestyle.

 So what really happens during sleep?